Lauren Dascalo Flashes Sculpted Abs In Purple Floral Bra & Pink Lace Panties

 "You are absolutely gorgeous," a fourth social media user gushed.

-As previously reported by The Inquisitr, Lauren recently dropped the jaws of her followers when she opted for a nude bathing suit that featured a plunging neckline as she soaked up some sun by the swimming pool.
-That post has racked up more than 178,000 views and over 370 comments to date.
+As previously reported by The Inquisitr, Lauren recently stunned followers when she opted for a nude bathing suit with a plunging neckline as she soaked up some sun by the swimming pool.
+That video post has racked up more than 178,000 views and over 370 comments to date.